cooper-org/cooper/docs/source/CONTRIBUTING.md

 ## Code Style

 We use [ruff](https://docs.astral.sh/ruff/) for linting, formatting and import sorting.
 We ask for type hints for all code committed to **Cooper** and check for compliance with [mypy](https://mypy.readthedocs.io/).
-The CI system should check this when you submit your pull requests.
+The continuous integration system should check this when you submit your pull requests.
 The easiest way to run these checks locally is via the [pre-commit](https://pre-commit.com/) framework: